mobmewireless/true_queue/README.md

 ## Overview
-Redis Queue is a simple (under 200sloc) but complete queueing system built on top of Redis.
-It can both schedule and prioritise queued items.
+Queue is a proxy to multiple queueing backends.

+The most important backend is probably the Redis backend which is a homegrown set of operations over Redis hashes and sorted sets that provides:

+* A fast in-memory queue, with constant backups to disk.
+* Atomic add and remove operations
+* An inspectable queue: you can see what's in the queue or peek into the head of the queue without changing it.
+* A reservable remove, where if the client quits halfway, the item is put back in.
+* Priority queues
+* And delayed retrieval for items, you can set a timestamp only after which the entries are slated for removal.

+There are other backends as well:

+memory: a simple in-process memory queue using a sorted set
+zermoq: an experimental backend built on zeromq (see bin/zeromq-memory-queue.rb)
+amqp: an AMQP backend to work with RabbitMQ

+There are a set of uniform conventions regardless of the queue backend used:

-Queues are created when values are added to it.
+* Queues are created when values are added to it.
 All input is encoded into JSON when stored and decoded when dequeued.
+* When a queue is empty, nil is returned on remove
+* There are always 9 standard methods: add, add\_bulk, remove, peek, list, empty, size, remove\_queues, list_queues.

+Certain features (for e.g. a reservable remove) might not be available on all queue backends.

 ## Dependencies

-Redis version 2.4.2 or higher
-Ruby version 1.9.2
+Ruby version 1.9.2p290

+All other dependencies are in the gemspec

 ## Install